Technical setup

 Transparent firewall using VLANs

 When the setup is fully deployed, all edge switches in the dorms are set up so that each port leading to a room tags traffic with a seperate VLAN.
 All traffic must then go through a firewall server running Linux, where a VLAN interface is set up for each user.
-This enables true layer 3 seperation between all users, and allows for the legally required flow logging.
+This enables true layer 3 seperation between all users.

 WiFi users are handled by a RADIUS server which supplies a VLAN ID that the access point must tag traffic from the wireless client with.